OG1982/OG1982/README.md

 - 👋 Hi, I’m @OG1982
 - 👀 I’m interested in Data analytics
-- 🌱 I’m currently learning SQL, R
+- 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on interesting projects where I can use SQL, R, viz tools
+- 💞️ I’m looking to collaborate on interesting projects where I can use SQL, Python, Power BI, Tableau
 - 📫 How to reach me gazo.1982@gmail.com

 <!---